Skip to content

 In nearly all cases, pupils will be encouraged to undertake exams on their instruments (or voice) to gain music qualifications with recognised public examination boards.

-As pupils' abilities increase, lessons may need to be longer and the option of one-to-one tuition may need to be considered.
+As pupils' abilities increase, lessons may need to be longer and the option of one-to-one tuition in or out of school may be considered.

 Financial subsidies